-Park Police spokesman: It was ‘mistake’ to use ‘tear gas’ in agency statement on Lafayette Square
+Park Police spokesman: Agency shouldn’t have denied using tear gas in Lafayette Park incident

 The protesters were cleared from the area about a half-hour before the city-wide curfew, ahead on an impromptu photo-op for President Trump at St. John’s Episcopal Church, which was damaged by fires earlier this week.

-Mr. Trump received a wave of harsh backlash after the incident, with Democratic lawmakers demanding answers from the Justice Department, the Pentagon, the Interior Department and Homeland Security for their roles in clearing protestors from Lafayette Park.
+Mr. Trump received a wave of harsh backlash after the incident, with Democratic lawmakers demanding answers from the Justice Department, the Pentagon, the Interior Department and Homeland Security for their roles in clearing protesters from Lafayette Park.

 On Tuesday, acting Chief Gregory T. Monahan claimed officers dispersed the crowds after they began throwing “projectiles including bricks, frozen water bottles and caustic liquids.”